peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 $mockObject->methodStub(Prophecy\Argument::any());
 ```

-## PhpSpec is stricter (changes that will cause your tests to fail)
+## Changes that can make your specs _better_

-Prophecy integration contains two key features that give me a lot more confidence
+Prophecy integration with PhpSpec contains two key features that give me a lot
-in my specs.
+more confidence in my specs and they may cause your existing test suite to fail.

 <h3 id="undefined-methods">PhpSpec complains about un-defined methods in collaborators</h3>